StamTsag/homepage/blog/who-is-stamatis.md

 **Oct 2024 - Dec 2024**: Led frontend development on a contract at [**Cryptify AI**](https://cryptify.ai) as a **Senior Frontend Developer**, shipping financial dashboards with Highcharts and fast-performing UIs using Tailwind + shadcn.

-**May 2025 - Present**: I Founded [**DevPair**](https://devpair.app), a platform that helps devs match based on stack, level, and goals.
+**May 2025 - Present**: I founded [**DevPair**](https://devpair.app), a platform that helps devs match based on stack, level, and goals.
 Hit Top 30 on [**ProductHunt**](https://www.producthunt.com/products/devpair/launches/devpair).
 Built with Next.js, Socket.IO, and Supabase, with Stripe-powered subscriptions and AWS-accelerated media.

 **Jun 2025 - Present**: Joined [**Netcompany**](https://netcompany.com) full-time as a **Mid Level Fullstack Engineer**.
 Contributing to Greece's national healthcare system ([**EOPYY**](https://www.eopyy.gov.gr/)), supporting millions of citizens with Java, Spring Boot, React, and Keycloak across a hybrid cloud infrastructure.